 Fibroadenomas of the Breast: Causes, Symptoms, and Treatment

-The term fibroadenoma combines the words “fibroma,” meaning a tumor made up of fibrous tissue, and “adenoma,” a tumor of gland tissue.
+A fibroadenoma is a breast lump.
+The term fibroadenoma combines the words “fibroma,” meaning a tumor made up of fibrous tissue, and “adenoma,” a benign growth of gland tissue.

 A fibroadenoma typically has a well-defined round or oval shape.
-It may feel rubbery or like a marble.
+It may feel rubbery or hard, like a marble.
 It can also be flat, like a coin.
-A fibroadenoma is typically painless.
 When you touch it, it’s easy to move around under the skin as opposed to being stuck in one place.

 Over time, a fibroadenoma may grow in size or even shrink and disappear.
-The average fibroadenoma is anywhere from the size of a marble up to 2.5 centimeters (about an inch) in diameter.
+The average fibroadenoma is anywhere from the size of a small marble to a ping pong ball.

 Types of fibroadenoma